Deaod/UTComp/README.md

 ## Building

 1. Clone this repository into a subfolder of the root directory of UT2004.
 Make sure the name of that subfolder is the name of the version of UTComp that you want to build.
-2. Copy MiniSuperHealth.usx and minimegatex.utx to the StaticMeshes and Textures folders, respectively, in your UT2004 directory.
+2. Copy MiniSuperHealth.usx to UT2004\StaticMeshes and minimegatex.utx to UT2004\Textures.
 3. Execute build.bat

 ### Example